wafy80/acestream-scraper/docs/migration/development-progress.md

 ## Next Steps

-1. Create `v2/` directory structure
+1. Complete the remaining API endpoints for channel management
-2. Set up FastAPI application skeleton
+2. Implement the TV Channel models and endpoints
-3. Implement core models with SQLAlchemy 2.0 style and type annotations
+3. Develop the frontend components using TypeScript
-4. Implement base repository and service patterns
+4. Implement the playlist generation service
-5. Begin implementing the channel management API
+5. Add EPG integration functionality

 ## Technical Notes